 Q: What if I am not able to verify the income I elected?

 A: If your prior year W-2 or the 3 months of pay stubs leading up to your disability do not reflect the income you had elected during enrollment, your coverage elections will need to be adjusted.
 If you elected an option that pays a percentage of your income, your premiums will be lowered according to the income you are able to verify.
 If you elected a flat rate option, your income will not affect your premium amount.
 However, lowering your income may affect your offsets and the benefit amount you receive based on other group benefits available to you.
 If this is the case, your Cornerstone Claims Advocate will discuss your options this with you so there are no surprises when you receive your first disability payment.

 Q: If I am going to be out longer than I was approved through, how do I get my claim extended?

-A: In order to get a claim extended, additional medical information would be needed from your doctor.
-Please call our office at 847-387-3889 and speak to a Claims Advocate who can send a Statement of Continued Disability form to your doctor for completion.
-Please note that a claim cannot be extended until the medical information is received and reviewed by the insurance carrier.
+A: In order to get a claim extended, additional medical documentation would be needed from your treating physician supporting continued disability.
+Please call our office at 847-387-3889 and speak to your Claims Advocate, who can send a request to your doctor for this information.
+Please note that a claim cannot be extended until sufficient medical documentation is received and reviewed by the insurance carrier.
 When new medical is sent to the insurance carrier, they can take up to 10 business days to review before a claim can be extended and additional benefits be paid.

 Q: Do I still have to pay premiums while I am on disability?